Rezana20/bd4h-group-project/README.md

 # bd4h-group-project
-This repository is for the final project
+This repository houses the group project